Skip to main content

 • “It makes exploration feel personal, because your ship is not just transportation—it becomes part of your story.”

-• “For the rest of the game, I just don't enjoy the progression.
-It's essentially Minecraft with its "story"; however, where games like Valheim, Terraria or the more chill version Raft strive with story or missions or bosses, this suffers.
+• “For the rest of the game I just don't enjoy the progression.
+It's essentially Minecraft with its 'story'; however, where games like Valheim, Terraria, or the more chill version Raft have story or missions or bosses, this suffers.
 The goal to progression is so unclear or nonexistent.
-I wanted to upgrade my airship to the max, but it became an island hopping grind.”
+I wanted to upgrade my airship to the max, but it became an island-hopping grind.”

 • optimization

-• “Overall this game plays really well on my ASUS ROG Ally (2023 version) with SteamOS installed and my main Windows gaming PC, both of which have had trouble running Unreal Engine 5 games in the past, so I would say this game is fairly well optimized.”
+• “Overall this game plays really well on my Asus ROG Ally (2023 version) with SteamOS installed and my main Windows gaming PC, both of which have had trouble running Unreal 5 games in the past, so I would say this game is fairly well optimized.”

 • “Performance is stellar too, which is honestly a breath of fresh air from an early access game.”